8 alternatives the customer has to accepting your proposal

 - Negotiate.
 If you’re close, maybe they can get you to make the necessary adjustments.
 Maybe they just want to be sure they’re getting the best deal.

 These all apply, even in an RFP based procurement.
-It’s just that in an RFP based procurement, some may only apply before the RFP is released.
-RFPs are occasionally cancelled for these reasons after release.
+It’s just that in an RFP based procurement, some may only apply before the RFP is released and with government RFPs there are rules that must be followed.

 But the point is not to explain why a customer did something after the fact.
 The goal is to anticipate what a customer is most likely to do so you can position your proposal to win.
+What alternatives can you anticipate?
+What can you do to mitigate the risks and possibly eliminate some of the alternatives?
 Writing your proposal as if you are their only alternative leaves you exposed to the fact that you are not.

 Access to premium content items is limited to PropLIBRARY Subscribers